Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Classical Mechanics

 \subsection{Work and Kinetic Energy}

-In mechanics, a force applied to a particle is said to work when it can move it from one point to another.
+In mechanics, a force is said to do work on a particle when it displaces it from one point to another.
 The definition of work is based on a line integral which is defined in \cite{marsden}.